rhysma/AWSResources/cp_wellarchitected.md

 Similar to the other pillars, there are tradeoffs to consider when evaluating cost.
 For example, you may choose to prioritize for speed—going to market quickly, shipping new features, or simply meeting a deadline—instead of investing in upfront cost optimization.
 As another example, designing an application for a higher level of availability typically costs more.
 You should identify your true application needs and use empirical data to inform your architectural design decisions.
 Perform benchmarking to establish the most cost-optimal workload over time.

 [Cost Optimization Pillar Whitepaper](https://d1.awsstatic.com/whitepapers/architecture/AWS-Cost-Optimization-Pillar.pdf)

+## Trusted Advisor
+AWS Trusted Advisor is an online tool that provides you real time guidance to help you provision your resources following AWS best practices.
+Trusted Advisor checks help optimize your AWS infrastructure, improve security and performance, reduce your overall costs, and monitor service limits.
+Whether establishing new workflows, developing applications, or as part of ongoing improvement, take advantage of the recommendations provided by Trusted Advisor on a regular basis to help keep your solutions provisioned optimally.

+* Provides best practice recommendations in five categories
+   * Cost optimization
+   * Fault tolerance
+   * Performance
+   * Service limits
+   * Security